elorest/cry/README.md

   -e, --editor  Prefered editor: [vim, nano, pico, etc], only used when no code or .cr file is specified
                 (default: vim)
   -l, --log     Prints results of previous run
+  -o, --loop    Runs editor in a loop (can be combined with e.g. -b 1)
 ```

 ## Contributing